Timo Werner: Return to RB Leipzig

 On 9 August 2022, Werner re-signed for Bundesliga club RB Leipzig on a four-year contract for a reported fee of £25.3 million.
-On 13 August, Werner made his return debut in a 2–2 draw against 1.
-FC Köln.
-He also scored, firing a dipping shot from outside the box at Köln keeper Marvin Schwäbe, who let it slip through his hands to gift Leipzig the opener in the 36th minute.
+On 13 August, Werner made his return debut in a 2–2 draw against Köln.
+He also scored, firing a dipping shot from outside the box at Köln goalkeeper Marvin Schwäbe, who let it slip through his hands to give Leipzig the opener in the 36th minute.
+On 1 October 2022, Werner scored a brace against Bochum to score his 100th and 101st goals in 169 matches in all competitions for Leipzig.
+This made him the first player to score a century of goals for the club.

 On 2 November 2022, Werner suffered an ankle injury and had to be substituted in Leipzig's 4–0 Champions League victory over Shakhtar Donetsk, which saw him ruled out of the 2022 FIFA World Cup in Qatar for Germany.
+Werner scored his 100th Bundesliga goal on 15 April 2023 in a 3–2 victory over Augsburg.